yongac/yongac.github.io/_pages/about.md

   - /about.html
 ---

-I’m an applied mathematician and machine learning researcher based in Ontario, Canada.
-I’m currently on the industry job market and looking for new collaborations and projects.
+I’m an applied mathematician and machine learning researcher at the Montreal Institute of Learning Algorithms.

 My research interests are varied and interdisciplinary, but mostly revolve around multi-agent learning and game theory.

-Most recently, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
+Before moving to Mila, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
 Prior to that, I received my PhD in Mathematics from Queen’s University.

 **Research Interests:**